daplazafer/true-immutables-for-java/README.md

 - **Set**: Immutable sets created with `Collections.unmodifiableSet()` (and also `Set.of()`).
 - **Map**: Immutable maps created with `Collections.unmodifiableMap()` (and also `Map.of()`).

-**DISCLAIMER**: The use of `raw type` collections is not allowed due to the need for type safety and to ensure that all elements within collections are immutable.
-TI4J requires all collections, maps, and references to be explicitly typed with generics (e.g., `List<String>`, `Map<String, Integer>`) to enable proper validation of immutability.
-Raw types, such as `List` or `Map` without generic type parameters, will result in validation errors.

 ## Usage
 Annotate your record with `@Immutable` to enforce immutability checks.
 Use the `@Immutable` annotation to exclude specific fields from immutability validation.